 FAQs:

-Modern gold proof coins are produced using a specialized minting process that involves multiple strikes with polished dies and specially prepared blanks.
-This results in coins with highly reflective, mirror-like fields and frosted, detailed designs, offering a level of visual clarity and artistry not typically found in standard bullion coins.
+Modern gold proof coins are produced using a specialized minting process that involves multiple strikes with highly polished dies, resulting in coins with mirror-like fields and frosted design elements.
+This technique brings out sharp details and a high level of finish, distinguishing them from standard bullion coins, which typically have a matte or less detailed appearance.